-The OnePlus 8T is the company’s latest high-end smartphone.
-The device is a subtle upgrade over the OnePlus 8 that launched earlier this year.
+The OnePlus 8T is one of the company’s high-end smartphones of 2020.
+The device is a subtle upgrade over the OnePlus 8 that launched earlier that year.
 Below, you’ll find everything you’ll ever want to know about the handset!

 Editor’s note: We’ll regularly update this OnePlus 8T guide with more tips, resources, and details.
 Stay tuned!